Corionis/ELS/docs/downloads.md

 Use Help, Check for Updates ... to see if a new build is available.

+ELS contains a built-in Updater except for macOS.
+Mac users may download and replace the ELS.jar in the **[install directory]/bin/** directory or replace ELS using the .tar.

+For Windows users the Control Panel, Programs and Features, will not reflect the latest update when using the internal updater.

 ### &nbsp;&nbsp;&nbsp; Linux and Windows

  * A dialog is displayed with Yes, No, and Changelist that will display the list of the latest changes.